prisma/prisma1/docs/1.0/04-Reference/12-Migration-Guide/01-Overview.md

 To learn more about the migration from the BaaS to the Graphcool Framework, you can check out the previous [upgrade guide](!alias-aemieb1aev).

 </InfoBox>

+## Migrating to 1.0

+### New architecture: Your GraphQL server uses Graphcool as a data store

+The core idea of Graphcool 1.0 is to use an additional GraphQL server that uses Graphcool as a data store.
+The easiest way to build this GraphQL server is using `graphql-yoga`.
+When implementing the resolvers for this GraphQL server, you can use schema bindings and the `graphcool-binding` package to conventiently forward incoming queries to Graphcool.

+### The GraphQL server takes over implementation of business logic and auth workflows

+Another important change in Graphcool 1.0 is that it is not possible to integrate any serverless functions directly with your Graphcool service any more.
+Instead, functionality you previously would have implemented with [resolvers](!alias-su6wu3yoo2) or [hooks](!alias-pa6guruhaf) now goes into your GraphQL server directly.
+This gives a lot more flexibility and caters a higher number of and overall more advanced use cases.

+This includes functionality for authentication and permissions which were previously handled by the Graphcool Framework directly.
+Another piece of logic many applications are dealing with, file handling, is moved into the GraphQL server as well.

+### Hosting your GraphQL server

+As Graphcool 1.0 is only the "database" component in your server architecture, you need to host the GraphQL server yourself.

+A quick and easy way to deploy your GraphQL server is using [Now](https://zeit.co/now).